 In independent field trials with sugarcane in Eswatini, Southern Africa, the following was documented in 2026:

-A single application of activated calcite with zeolite as a foliar fertilizer — four weeks before harvest — achieved an increase in estimated recoverable crystal (ERC) of 46 to 49 percent compared to untreated control plots of the same variety under identical field conditions.
+A single application of activated calcite with zeolite as a foliar fertilizer — four weeks before harvest — achieved an increase in recoverable crystal sugar (Estimated Recoverable Crystal) of 46 to 49 percent compared to untreated control plots of the same variety under identical field conditions.

-Sucrose purity was almost identical across all four trial blocks — treated and untreated — (92.1 to 92.8 percent).
+Sucrose purity was nearly identical in all four trial blocks — treated and untreated — (92.1 to 92.8 percent).
 This means: The product has no negative effects on sugar quality — it exclusively improves extraction efficiency and thus the recoverable quantity.

 The results were analyzed by an accredited, independent laboratory.